 - Creaminess: besides the ingredients, make sure you bake it in a medium/low oven, turn it off while the cheesecake still jiggles a lot, and leave it at least 24 hours in the fridge.
 I suggest for 2 days.
 I find the texture is superior.

 - Freezing: cheesecakes can be frozen and, in my opinion, many times they are creamier and softer after a stay in the freezer.
 There’s probably a chemical explanation.
+But it's just my experience.
+Let thaw in the fridge overnight and then at room temperature.
+The slower it defrost, the better the texture.

 Keywords: baked cheesecake